 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

-PRECAUTIONS: Before receiving this medication, tell your doctor or pharmacist if you are allergic to any vaccines; or if you have any other allergies.
+PRECAUTIONS: Before you receive this vaccine, tell the health care professional if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients (such as neomycin, gelatin), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Caution is advised if you have regular close contact with family/household members with weakened immune systems (e.g., due to cancer) or who may be pregnant.
 It is not known if infection may occur from close contact with someone who has received this vaccine.
 Consult your doctor for more details.